 We arrived around noon and it was cloudy.
 It was the first time we saw real clouds and felt slightly cool air in the middle of the day.
-However it was exactly when we needed it to be clear so we could see Kilimanjaro and dreamed of climbing it one day.
-Even through the clouds you can sense its proximity.
-It’s like it starts at the end of a huge flat yard in the end of the meadow.
+However, it was exactly when we needed it to be clear so we could see Kilimanjaro and dreamed of climbing it one day (check out this really cool packing list for Mount Kilimanjaro).
+Even though the clouds you can sense its proximity.
+It’s like it starts at the end of a huge flat yard at the end of the meadow.
 It must be magical to put the elephant’s home behind and climb steadily up above all the reserves and dusty roads…

 We drifted off and all the while a group of monkeys has surrounded our little house and are jumping around.
 They must feel like hosts or even owners of the wooden cabins and it is hard to catch them distracted so you can slip through the door.
 If you want to keep your hidden food supplies to be destroyed, you’d better lock your door tight.
 The monkeys had found the cool spot and the shier people had to skirt around them.